Home· Freshwater Aquarium Blog·10 Best Goldfish Foods You Need to Try

 8. Xtreme Spirulina Flake

-Xtreme Spirulina Crave Flake
+Xtreme Fish Food Xtreme Spirulina Flake

 Spirulina is a type of blue-green algae (or cyanobacteria) that is widely used as a food source for humans, poultry, livestock, and fish.
 It is naturally rich in protein, iron, beta carotene, vitamins, and fatty acids.
 By mixing it with fish, shrimp, and beneficial supplements, Xtreme has created a spirulina flake food that fish love.
 When raising goldfish fry, the flakes can be easily crumbled to a smaller size that the babies can eat.
 If you prefer a sinking food instead, Hikari Algae Wafers have an excellent balance of proteins and veggies like seaweed, alfalfa, and spirulina.